Introducing the How to Start Offering Advisory Services Course, a tactical CAS training program for forward-thinking accountants.

 Value calculation template

-Session 3: Learn how to start offering advisory services, including an overview of the technology Luke uses.
+Module 4: Learn how to start offering advisory services, including an overview of the technology Luke uses.

-The session covers and includes the following:
+The module covers and includes the following:

 How to provide fractional controllership